zombispormedio/trazable-test/README.md

 - DB_URI?: Optional env variable if no secret is provided
 - DB_USER?: Optional env variable if no secret is provided
 - DB_PASSWORD?: Optional env variable if no secret is provided

+## Technical test

+You have available a [postman collection](./postman_collection.json) with all the implemented endpoints.

+To run the API, only the following environment variables have been added, the rest remains the same.

+### Added Environment Variables

+- APPLY_WELCOME_DISCOUNT_SUBSCRIPTION_NAME: the subscription name to handle user created event and apply discount
+- WELCOME_NOTIFICATION_SUBSCRIPTION_NAME: the subscription name to handle user created event and notify user
+- CHANGED_DISCOUNT_NOTIFICATION_SUBSCRIPTION_NAME: the subscription name to handle discount updated event and notify user